-Philip Moremen joined the School of Diplomacy and International Relations in the spring of 2000.
+Philip Moremen joined the School of Diplomacy and International Relations as one of its first four full-time faculty members.
 His areas of expertise include public international law, international environmental law and policy, and peace operations.

 Professor Moremen's scholarship has addressed private enforcement of international law, customary international law, and post-conflict peacebuilding.
 He has published in the Temple Law Review, the UCLA Journal of International Law and Foreign Affairs, and the Harvard Journal of International Law.